kisaacs/bpc-reading-group/README.md

-# Broadening Participation in Computing Reading Group
+# Broadening Participation in Computing Reading & Accountability Group

 The purpose of this group is self-education on the topic of broadening participation in computing, with an assumed audience of post-secondary